umanique/talking-chat-app/README.md

 This will start the app and set it up to listen for incoming connections on port 8000.
 Open up your browser of choice and go to the url [http://localhost:8000/](http://localhost:8000/) to start using the app itself.
 The `npm run dev` command automatically runs the app using the `nodemon` script so any changes you make to the app's javascript, CSS or HTML code will automatically restart it.

+## Features

+- User must enter your name.
+This will inform all the connected users that individual of this name 'Join the chat'.
+- On the other hand, If user leave the chat environment.
+All the connected users will get message as individual of this name 'left the chat'.
+- This chat app built with good and real user interface design with incoming+outgoing message sound notification.
+- You can send meassage by just press 'Enter' button also.

+### Support or Contact ###

+Having trouble with Pages?
+Feel free to send me a mail at imailumanali@gmail.com